circonus/irondb-docs/installation.md

 copies can survive `W-1` node failures before data become inaccessible.

 See the [appendix on cluster sizing](/cluster-sizing.md) for details.

+#### Topology Requirements

+** There are a few important considerations for IRONdb cluster topologies: **
+ * A specific topology is identified by a hash.
+IRONdb clusters always have an "active" topology, referenced by the hash.
+ * The topology hash is determined using the values of `id`, `port`, and `weight`, as well as the ordering of the `<node>` stanzas.
+Changing any of these on a previously configured node will invalidate the topology and cause the node to refuse to start.
+This is a safety measure to guard against data loss.
+ * UUIDs must be lowercase.
+ * The node address may be changed at any time without affecting the topology hash, but care should be taken not to change the ordering of any node stanzas.
+ * As of version 0.17.1, hostnames are permitted in the `address` attribute, instead of IPv4 addresses.
+Hostnames will be resolved to IP addresses once at startup.
+ * If a node fails, its replacement should keep the same UUID, but it can have a different IP address or hostname.

 #### Create Topology Layout